Lighting up the LHC with Dark Matter: Numerical Analysis

-As shown in \fig{fig:exclusion_50_500}, combining the direct detection constraints and the collider bounds, we find that for $(M_1 \times M_2) > 0$ most of the parameter space where neutralinos account for all of the DM is ruled out.
-For ($M_1 \times M_2) < 0$, instead, there is a region where the MSSM explains the observed DM relic density, the observed value of $a_\mu$, and is compatible with the null results from direct detection experiments and collider searches for $200\,{\rm GeV} \lesssim m_{\chitwo} \lesssim 300\,$GeV; note that in this region of parameter space, the radiative decay ($\chitwo \to \chione + \gamma$) has branching ratios of $30-40\,\%$.
-Recall that in \fig{fig:exclusion_50_500}, we chose $\tan\beta = 50$ and $M_\slepton = 500\,$GeV.
-Focusing on the interesting case $(M_1 \times M_2) < 0$, we show in \app{app:Appendix} results equivalent to the right panel of \fig{fig:exclusion_50_500} for a range of values of $\tan\beta = 30-70$ and $M_\slepton = 400-600\,$GeV.
+As shown in \fig{fig:exclusion_60_600}, combining the direct detection constraints and the collider bounds, we find that for $(M_1 \times M_2) > 0$ most of the parameter space where neutralinos account for all of the DM is ruled out.
+For ($M_1 \times M_2) < 0$, instead, there is a region where the MSSM explains the observed DM relic density, the observed value of $a_\mu$, and is compatible with the null results from direct detection experiments and collider searches for $200\,{\rm GeV} \lesssim m_{\chitwo} \lesssim 325\,$GeV; note that in this region of parameter space, the radiative decay ($\chitwo \to \chione + \gamma$) has branching ratios of $20-40\,\%$.
+Recall that in \fig{fig:exclusion_60_600}, we chose $\tan\beta = 60$ and $M_\slepton = 600\,$GeV.
+Focusing on the interesting case $(M_1 \times M_2) < 0$, we show in \app{app:Appendix} results equivalent to the right panel of \fig{fig:exclusion_60_600} for a range of values of $\tan\beta = 50-70$ and $M_\slepton = 550-700\,$GeV.
 These results feature similar qualitative behavior, but illustrate that the specific boundaries of the allowed parameter space as well as the values of the radiative decay branching ratios depend on $M_\slepton$ and $\tan\beta$.
-As shown in Fig.~\ref{fig:BRsOverSleptonMass}, if the slepton masses are lowered to values of a few hundred GeV, the radiative decay branching ratio is suppressed due to slepton-mediated decays.
-Therefore, larger slepton masses and higher values of $\tan\beta$ generally yield larger regions of the projected parameter space allowed by all constraints and where the radiative decay of $\chitwo$ has branching ratio of tens of percent.